FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/dds_flavors_v3.md

 ## Argument Reference

+* `region` - (Optional, String) The region in which to query the data source.
+If omitted, the provider-level region will be used.

 * `engine_name` - (Optional, String) Specifies the engine name of the dds, the default value is "DDS-Community".